The Need for Verification in AI-Driven Scientific Discovery

 To address the limitations of purely data-driven approaches, several recent works propose hybrid frameworks.
-These approaches integrate machine learning with elements of symbolic reasoning, constraints imposition, and formal logic, aiming to ensure scientific validity alongside predictive accuracy (e.g., see~\cite{wiberg2025synergizing} for a review on integration between AI/ML and Operations Research techniques).
+These approaches integrate machine learning with elements of symbolic reasoning, constraint imposition, and formal logic, aiming to ensure scientific validity alongside predictive accuracy (e.g., see~\cite{wiberg2025synergizing} for a review {of the} integration between AI/ML and Operations Research techniques).
 For example, Kolmogorov–Arnold Networks (KANs)~\citep{liu2024kan} replace fixed linear weights with learnable univariate functions, producing interpretable approximations of scientific relations.
 Hamiltonian Neural Networks (HNNs)~\citep{greydanus2019hamiltonian} similarly enforce energy conservation by learning a Hamiltonian and deriving system dynamics from Hamilton’s equations.
-While the learned models from both systems respect structural embeddings, verification for both systems is limited to their specific structural property.
-More recently, AI-Descartes~\citep{cornelio_combining_2023} introduced a general verification mechanism, where hypotheses were generated via a data-driven approach and later verified against known theory via theorem proving.
+While the learned models from both systems respect structural embeddings, verification for both systems is limited to their specific structural propert{ies}.
+More recently, AI-Descartes~\citep{cornelio_combining_2023} introduced a general verification mechanism {based on logic derivability}, where hypotheses were generated via a data-driven approach and later verified against known theory via theorem proving.
 Building upon that work, AI-Hilbert~\citep{cory2024evolving} integrated data and theory directly during the hypothesis generation stage, thereby constraining the search to expressions consistent with both data and theory.
-While both these approaches provide scientifically verifiable results, their application is limited to specific problem formulations in the physical sciences.
-Thus, while emerging computational tools offer great promise for broadly accelerating scientific discovery, their effectiveness hinges on ensuring resulting insights are not only predictive but also interpretable, verifiable, and aligned with foundational scientific knowledge.
+While both these approaches provide scientifically verifiable results {(via logic derivability)}, their application is limited to specific problem formulations in the physical sciences.
+Thus, while emerging computational tools offer great promise for broadly accelerating scientific discovery, their effectiveness hinges on ensuring {the} resulting insights are not only predictive but also interpretable, {logically derivable}, and aligned with foundational scientific knowledge.